 - Microsoft Windows 7/10 Professional/Enterprise Edition

-Performance will inevitably also become an issue.
-Performance slows down as new software is added or existing software is updated.
-Disk space becomes an issue, as does memory as newer applications demand more resources, and we collect and store more data.
+Performance slows down with new or updated software.
+In addition, disk space becomes an issue, as does memory, as more recent applications demand even more resources.
+Finally, we collect and store more - something inevitable with business computers.

 Whatever way you look at it, computers don't last forever.
 The key is finding the right balance.
-The secret, as we see it, is to replace your equipment before is starts to cost you or your business money.
+As we see it, the secret is to replace your equipment before it starts to cost you or your business money.

-This maybe in sales.
-Who hasn't had the sales person with the disgusting beaten up laptop on site to do a presentation, only for them to ask for a 10 minute head start while their laptop starts up?
+Who hasn't had the salesperson with the disgusting, beaten up laptop onsite to do a presentation, only for them to ask for a 10-minute head start while their computer starts up?
 How does old equipment reflect on your business?

-It maybe in productivity.
-Slow workstations are estimated to drop productivity by 2.75% (13 minutes per day, 5.5 days per year*).
+It may be in productivity.
+For example, slow workstations it's estimated to drop productivity by 2.75% (13 minutes per day, 5.5 days per year*).

-There is also the increased likelihood of failure from ageing equipment.
+There is also an increased likelihood of failure from ageing equipment.
 It's not a question of IF it will fail, but WHEN!

 It's may also possible to upgrade your computers.
-Desktop computers are typically more upgradable that laptop computers.
-Hence the longer lifespan, but it's worth speaking with your IT provider as the costs of upgrading can often be 50%+ of the cost of a new machine.
+Desktop computers are typically more upgradable than laptop computers.
+Hence the longer lifespan, but it's worth speaking to a company that specialises in business IT support, as the costs of upgrading can often be 50%+ of the cost of a new machine.

 If you're in the market for new business computers, we would love to help.
 We have many distributors and direct channels we source from and can offer competitive pricing.
 We can even set up your business computers, so they are ready to go, and provide ongoing support & maintenance to keep them in tip-top condition.